-Each student is required to submit a Record of Immunizations in order to comply with the Orange County Health Department regulations and to comply with the State of California.
+Each student must submit a Record of Immunizations to comply with the Orange County Health Department regulations and the State of California.
 Currently, an immunization record (yellow card) must be submitted showing the individual shots and dates they were given.